2019 Member Handbook

 Please make sure you contact the correct person to help with your question.
 Just hitting reply to a mass email can delay response time.
 Please include your full name, depot day and location on all correspondence.

-For deliveries, after hours pick-ups, and questions about volunteering, contact your coordinator.
+For deliveries, after hours pick-ups, and questions about volunteering, contact your coordinator directly.
+Facebook is not a reliable way to get in touch on depot day.

 For billing and account information, contact Tamara.